quality icon

 Most expensive cars to insure in Illinois

-Maserati Quattroporte is one of the most expensive vehicles to insure in Illinois, with an average annual cost of $7,280.
+Maserati Quattroporte stands out as the most expensive car to insure in Illinois, with an average annual cost of $7,280.

 Make ModelAverage annual premium